 In November 2007, the Company purchased the remaining minority interest in Enviroplex Inc., a classroom manufacturing business selling modular classrooms in California.
 The stock purchase was for \$3.8 million in cash and increased the Company's ownership of Enviroplex Inc. from 81.1% to 100%.
-The purchase was accounted for in accordance with SFAS No. 141, with the purchased assets and assumed liabilities recorded at their estimated fair values at the date of acquisition.
+The purchased assets and assumed liabilities were recorded at their estimated fair values at the date of acquisition.
 With the exception of land, the assets and liabilities acquired had a cost basis that approximated fair value.
 The cost basis of the Enviroplex Inc. land was increased by \$0.2 million to reflect estimated fair value.

 NOTE 10.
-INTANGIBLE ASSETS
+GOODWILL AND INTANGIBLE ASSETS

-Purchase price of acquired businesses have been allocated to the assets and liabilities acquired based on the estimated fair values on the respective acquisition dates.
+Purchase prices of acquired businesses have been allocated to the assets and liabilities acquired based on the estimated fair values on the respective acquisition dates.
 Based on these values, the excess purchase prices over the fair value of the net assets acquired were allocated to goodwill and other intangible assets.
-Intangible assets consist of the following: